 As digital healthcare capabilities become more mainstream, however, what was once only beneficial to the patient might be necessary in order to retain patients.
-A recent survey found that 79 percent of respondents were more likely to choose a provider that allowed them to conduct healthcare interactions online or on a mobile device.
-What’s more, 50 percent or respondents reported that they would leave their current provider for one that promised better technology.
+A recent survey found that 79% of respondents were more likely to choose a provider that allowed them to conduct healthcare interactions online or on a mobile device.
+What’s more, 50% of respondents reported that they would leave their current provider for one that promised better technology.
 Health apps that give patients more opportunities for online interaction with their providers will be worth it to practices if that’s what is critical for patient retention.

 2. Know Your User’s Journey

 It is not enough to research the population that you want to serve.
 Your mHealth application will only be successful if it targets the specific pain points and addresses the potential hurdles of the intended users.
-You need to get to know the people in your target market and get to know them well.
+You need to get to know the people in your target market.

 Why?
 What about these apps led them to fail?
 The app assessors cited reasons like little added value, no behavior change support, limited coaching, and not enough support for health care providers.
 These could have been the reasons, but the only way to really know is to find out from the people who should be using the apps but don’t find them helpful—people with asthma and their healthcare providers!